Ideals of equations for elements in a free group and context-free languages

 \section{Examples}

 We now provide a few examples.
-In each of them we have a free group $F_n$, a subgroup $H\sgr F_n$ and an element $g\in F_n$ that depends on $H$; we are interested in studying the growth rate of the functions $\rho_{g,d}$ according to Theorem \ref{growth2}.
+In each of them we have a free group $F_n$, a subgroup $H\sgr F_n$ and an element $g\in F_n$ such that $\fI_g$ is non-trivial; we are interested in studying the growth rate of the functions $\rho_{g,d}$ according to Theorem \ref{growth2}.
 Some of the examples are taken from \cite{PART1}.

 In Section \ref{examplecyclic} we deal with the case where $\rank{H}=1$.
 We show that $\rho_{g,d}(M)$ has polynomial growth rate for every $d\in D_g$, in contrast with Theorem \ref{Dgpolk}.

 In Example \ref{example46} we show that it is possible that the function $\rho_{g,d}(M)$ has polynomial growth rate of degree zero, i.e. it is constant for all $M$ big enough.